istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 services to be able to detect the attacks, possibly offline, even if you fail to prevent them in real time.
-You want to specify policies to limit access similar to the [Need to know](https://en.wikipedia.org/wiki/Need_to_know#In_computer_technology]) principle: only the applications that need to access external services should be allowed to access the external services they need.
+You want to specify policies to limit access similar to the [Need to know](https://en.wikipedia.org/wiki/Need_to_know#In_computer_technology]) principle: only the applications that need external services should be allowed to access the external services they need.

 Let me now turn to the requirements for egress traffic control we collected.